By Danny Aspinall

 “Special consideration should also be taken in how the application handles being in a cloud environment for things like retries on transient communication failures, or failovers of underlying host hardware.”

-Make sure you explore all of your options, and work out which one works best for your particular apps, timescale, and long-term needs before you launch into your project.
+So, before you launch into your cloud migration, make sure you explore all of your options and work out which one works best for your particular apps, timescale, and long-term needs.

-Cloud migrations can go awry not only because of how you decide to make the move, but what you choose to shift to the cloud.
+Cloud migration can pose risks not only because of how you decide to make the move, but also what you choose to shift to the cloud.

-Often, businesses can get swept up by the transformative promise of the cloud, and take an across-the-board approach to migration.
-The reality is, though, that not everything has to be moved at once, or even at all.
-Not every app or process or pillar of infrastructure is a candidate for the cloud.
+Often, businesses can get swept up by the transformative promise of the cloud, taking an across-the-board approach to migration.
+The reality is that not everything has to be moved at once, or even at all.

-Some workloads just aren’t a good fit, or are incredibly tricky to migrate.
+Some workloads just aren’t a good fit, or they’re incredibly tricky to migrate.